Coordinated Admissions Program

 Get to know UT Tyler

-There's plenty that sets UT Tyler apart for the other seven universities in the prestigious University of Texas System.
+There's plenty that sets UT Tyler apart from the other seven universities in the prestigious University of Texas System.
 From cancer treatments to statewide political polling, undergraduate students have unique opportunities to conduct research that truly impacts lives in East Texas and beyond.

 Our close-knit campus community will be here for you.
 We understand that college is one of the best and most challenging times in your life, which is why we have teams of academic, financial and student support experts here to help you every step of the way.